AntonioAbilio/LCOM_Minix_AppleSilicon_Tutorial/README.md

 11. Finally save all changes by clicking "**Save**".

+## Testing Serial Connection

+Great!
+You completed the setup now let's test if everything's working properlly.
+First download the serial_test_files from the "**Releases Tab**".

+### Quick note:

+I did not make these files, I only modified them slightly (file names and service name) the original owner is [Professor Pedro Ferreira Souto](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=238172).
+**A big thanks to him**.
+The provided program saved me a whole lot of time.

+1. Turn on both VM's (note: The second machine will not turn on unless the first one is on).
+2. The next steps need to be performed on both Virtual Machines:
+	1. Now copy the "**lab7_testing" file to your minix's user home directory.
+	2. Next cd to the directory where the file was copied to and execute the following command ``` chmod +x ./lab7_testing ```
+	3. Now switch to the "**root user**" (you can use the ```su``` command, no need to log off)
+	4. Next append the lines from the lab7_testing.conf to /etc/system.conf.
+		- Under the root account you can use ```nano /etc/system.conf``` to edit this file.
+	5. Go back to the "**lcom user**" (you can use the ```exit``` command).
+3. The following steps need to be performed on one machine at a time.
+	1. First let's setup the receiver side (RX side), execute the following command on one of the Virtual Machines: ```lcom_run ./lab7_testing "com 1 rx 8 1 none 115200"```
+	2. Secondly let's setup the sender side (TX side), execute the following command on the other Virtual Machine: ```lcom_run ./lab7_testing "com 1 tx 8 1 none 115200 testing_serial_communication"```

+If you see something like this:
+	1. INSERT PHOTO
+You've archived serial communication between the two Virtual Machines.
+You can now stop the service by running ```lcom_stop lab7_testing``` (on the RX side you may need to do "**CTRL + C**" first).

+Next step is to do a clean-up:
+- Delete the lab7_testing file.
+- Delete the previously appended lines on /etc/system.conf.
 # IMPORTANT

 You must be careful while doing some things as they might crash (or worst brick) your computer.
 These include:

 - Do not shutdown the virtual machine without unmounting the minix disk from the host OS.
-    - If you happen to do this you'll find out that Finder will become unresponsive and if this does not crash your computer you'll certently not have a good time unmounting the disks or gracefully shutting down your machine.
-If you accidently do this you can try the following:
+    - If you happen to do this you'll find out that Finder will become unresponsive and if this does not crash your computer you'll certainly not have a good time unmounting the disks or gracefully shutting down your machine.
+If you accidentally do this you can try the following:
         - Somehow opening a terminal window and performing the unmount command (note that while in this state the tab autocomplete may render the current shell unusable.)
-        - Forcefully shutting down your machine (May corrupt files / render your machine unbootable.)
+        - Forcefully shutting down your machine (May corrupt files / render your machine un-bootable.)

+# Credits

+A special thanks to [Professor Pedro Ferreira Souto](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=238172) for the files that helped me debug the serial port communication [Original Files](https://web.fe.up.pt/~pfs/aulas/lcom2018/proj/ser_port_test_setup.html) and his guides that helped me a lot.

+Do note that the tutorial is not endorsed by, affiliated with, maintained, authorized, or sponsored by [Professor Pedro Ferreira Souto](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=238172).